 Your credit score still matters, and affects both your interest rate and loan amount.
 These lending platforms report your payments to the credit bureaus as well, so if you default, it does hurt your credit.

 Created by Congress in 1953, the SBA doesn’t lend directly to small businesses.
 Instead, the SBA offers a variety of guarantee programs for loans made by qualifying banks, credit unions, and nonprofit lenders.

 Ask around among banks and credit unions about SBA loan programs, including a few of the following more popular programs.

 7(a) Loan Program

 Furthermore, according to the outline of the use of 7(a) loan proceeds, 7(a) loans cannot be used to repay delinquent taxes, finance a change in business ownership, “refinance existing debt where the lender is in a position to sustain a loss and SBA would take over that loss through refinancing,” or repay equity investments in the business.

 Businesses that qualify for a 7(a) loan must comply with SBA standards.
-If one of partners in the business — with a 20% or greater equity stake — is “incarcerated, on probation, on parole, or has been indicted for a felony or a crime of moral depravity,” the SBA won’t back the loan.
+If one of the partners in the business — with a 20% or greater equity stake — is “incarcerated, on probation, on parole, or has been indicted for a felony or a crime of moral depravity,” the SBA won’t back the loan.

-Other restrictions also apply.
-7(a) loans are not extended to business that lend money (though pawn shops can sometimes qualify), businesses that are “engaged in teaching, instructing, counseling, or indoctrinating religion or religious beliefs,” and companies “engaged in pyramid sale distribution plans, where a participant’s primary incentive is based on the sales made by an ever-increasing number of participants.”
+The same goes for businesses that are “engaged in teaching, instructing, counseling, or indoctrinating religion or religious beliefs,” and companies “engaged in pyramid sale distribution plans, where a participant’s primary incentive is based on the sales made by an ever-increasing number of participants.”